hypersonic-laboratories/map-showcase/README.md

-# HELIX Map Showcase Package
+# HELIX Map Showcase Package!

 Welcome to the [HELIX](https://helixgame.com/) Map Showcase Package!
 This package allows you to showcase your map created in Unreal Engine 5 (UE5) within the HELIX platform.
 It provides a user-friendly way for artists to present their map creations, enabling viewers to explore and appreciate the details and design of the maps.